eliranwong/ETCBC-remix/MyBible/README.md

 </b><br />
 <b>Notes:</b>
 - difference in versification between BHS and KJV are marked in the text, where applicable (e.g. Psalm 13).<br />
-- to control appearance of emphasized proper noun in BHS5m or BHS5km, go to "Settings > Themes > Emaphasized words"<br />
+- to adjust appearance of emphasized proper noun in BHS5m or BHS5km, go to "Settings > Themes > Emaphasized words"<br />
 - to select font at "Settings > Themes > Verse text"
 <br /><br />
 <b>Taggings:</b><br />